343158 Marsyas: Possible asteroid origin

 Marsyas has a semimajor axis that puts it very near the 3:1 mean-motion resonance with Jupiter at 2.5 au.
 This resonance has been shown to be a source for near-Earth asteroids on low-inclination orbits to evolve onto retrograde orbits.
 Studies show that, when compared to model predictions, Marsyas exhibits orbital behavior very similar to near-Earth asteroids that undergo the transition to retrograde orbits.
-Its orbital evolution and current location very near the 3:1 resonance strongly suggests that Marsyas thus may likely to be a near-Earth asteroid that evolved onto a retrograde orbit as opposed to being an extinct comet or damacloid asteroid.
+Its orbital evolution and current location very near the 3:1 resonance strongly suggests that Marsyas thus may likely to be a near-Earth asteroid that evolved onto a retrograde orbit as opposed to being an extinct comet or damocloid asteroid.

 Diameter

 Based on a generic magnitude-to-diameter conversion, Marsyas measures approximately 1.7 to 3.5 kilometers in diameter, for an absolute magnitude of 16.2 and an assumed albedo between 0.22 and 0.05.

 Since the true albedo is unknown and it has an absolute magnitude (H) of 16.1, it is about 1.6 to 3.6 km in diameter.